ensisoft/detonator/README.md

    1. The game resources copied over, i.e. shaders, textures, font files etc.
    2. A content.json file that contains the resource descriptions for your assets that you've built in the editor
    3. A config.json file that contains the settings for the GameMain to launch the game
-   4. A "GameMain" executable and engine library.
+   4. A native "GameMain" executable and engine library.
 These are the default game studio binaries for running your game content after the project has been packaged.
+   5. FILESYSTEM, FILESYSTEM.js, game.html GameEngine.wasm, GameEngine.js.
+These are the HTML5/WASM files that are
+      needed to run the game in the browser.
 5. After packaging launch your game by running the GameMain executable in the package output directory.